What if I don’t have insurance and I don’t qualify for financial assistance?

 What is financial assistance?

-The State of New Jersey defines financial assistance as Charity Care or Reduced Charity Care for patients who have income and asset limits that fall within the set guidelines.
+The State of New Jersey defines financial assistance as Charity Care or Uncompensated care for patients who have income and asset limits that fall within the set guidelines.

 What services are eligible for financial assistance?